daos-stack/daos/src/control/lib/spdk/README.md

 * VMD enablement and discovery
 * format (wipe) of device namespaces

-Functionality is exposed through the package's `Env` and `Nvme` public interfaces.

 ### How to build these bindings

 Using these bindings assumes SPDK shared lib is installed in